Resistance Band Exercises: The 8 Essentials and 7 Key Benefits

 Furthermore, exercises involving bands do not come with the guided assistance found in machine-based workouts.
 You must consistently engage your core, uphold proper posture, and execute movements with meticulous attention.

 As the resistance increases, the temptation to compromise form for progression also grows.
-However, employing bands curtails this inclination, fostering muscular growth in the specific muscle targeted during the exercise.
+However, employing bands curtails this inclination, fostering muscular growth in the specific muscle targeted during the resistance band exercise program.

 outside training with resistance bands